lukeholman/genderGapCode/README.md

 Script to call the genderize.io API from R, and get the genders associated with each name (in a country-specific manner, where possible)

 #### journal_disciplines.csv
 A csv file that gives the discipline that was assigned to each journal.
-Use this if you want to interpret the data in 'Author counts for journal country and position.csv.zip' in terms of disciplines.
+Use this if you want to interpret the data in 'Author counts for journal country and position.csv.zip' in terms of disciplines, using the same mappings of journals-to-disciplines that we did.

 #### Plot and analysis functions.R
 Functions used to make plots or statistically analyse the data from PubMed and arXiv.
 Called with source() from 'Plots and analyses.R'.